crisperdue/prooftoys-site/content/number-game/tutorial4.md

 it out of the way.
 If you select that whole assumption and ask for simplification, that will take care of it.

 The *inductive case* has its own proof, which starts by turning it into a subgoal.
 (Creating a subgoal for the inductive case is usual in inductive proofs.)
-Any statement made this way is definitely true.
+Select the `forall {n. ... }` or its "body":

+`ℕ n & 0 + n = n ⇒ 0 + succ n = succ n`

+and ask to "use as a subgoal" in the menu.
+Either way sets up the body as a subgoal to be proved.
+A proof of that shows the whole assumption to be true --- the *inductive case*.

 In the assumptions of the subgoal, you can change the part `0 + succ n` to `succ (0 + n)` and then use the assumption that `0 + n = n` to change `succ (0 + n)` to `succ n`.
 From here, simplification does the cleanups to prove the inductive case.

 Look back at the step before you made the subgoal.
-The inductive case in this step is now proved true, so select that part.
+The body of the inductive case in this step is now proved true, so select that part.
 Use the menu to replace that inductive case with `T`, make sure the result is simplified, and the proof will be complete.

 > Why is a ham sandwich better than paradise?<br><br>
 > Well, nothing is better than paradise, right?